McAwesome123/fractalrhomb/README.md

 # ronb
  A (soon to be) discord bot that uses the API of https://fractalthorns.com/

-# Required Packages
+## Required Packages
+- Requests
-- requests
+- Discord.py
-- discord.py
+- Pillow
-- python-dotenv
+- Python-dotenv